forumone/gesso/README.md

 ### Build Artifacts

-By default, the compiled Pattern Lab and Sass files (e.g., /pattern-lab/ and /css/*.css) as well as some configuration artifacts (e.g., data.tempfile.yml, _config.tempfile.scss) are ignored by Git as these files are generated when the Gulp tasks run.
+By default, the compiled Pattern Lab and Sass files (e.g., /pattern-lab/ and /css/*.css) as well as some configuration artifacts (e.g., data.design-tokens.yml, _config.design-tokens.scss) are ignored by Git as these files are generated when the Gulp tasks run.
 To change this, edit the included .gitignore file.

 ### Sass/Gulp dependencies